 There are 34 major lakes and reservoirs in the Trinity Region.
-Recreational opportunities associated with these lakes and reservoirs have the potential to be impacted when they are being operated to mitigate flood risk.
+Recreational opportunities associated with these lakes and reservoirs have the potential to be impacted when the water bodies are being operated to mitigate flood risk.
 Flood control reservoirs hold water in their flood pools during peak runoff periods until the impounded water can be safely released downstream.
-During these periods, recreation use potential of adjacent parks and playgrounds may be vastly reduced.
-Flood risk management through FMSs or FMPs may consist of creating additional such flood control reservoirs with the intent of impounding water to mitigate flood risk.
-The impoundment of water at flood pools (which are considerably higher than the normal pool) can potentially impact recreational functions of parks, campgrounds, boat ramps, etc.
+During these periods, recreational use of adjacent parks and playgrounds may be vastly reduced.
+Flood risk management through FMSs or FMPs may consist of creating additional flood control reservoirs with the intent of impounding water to mitigate flood risk.
+The impoundment of water at flood pool elevations (which are considerably higher than the normal pool elevations) can potentially impact recreational functions of parks, campgrounds, boat ramps, etc.

 Recreational use in flood control reservoirs may also be impacted by the water quality in the waterbodies.
-TCEQ assesses waterbodies in Texas every two years for five designated use categories including recreation use.
-The biennial recreation use assessment by TCEQ consists of evaluating waterbodies for E. coli (fresh water) or Enterococcus (tidal waters) from a standpoint of human health protection from recreational contact in the waterbodies.
-The 2020 Texas Integrated Report classifies a significant number of segments in the Trinity Region as "Non-Supporting" for recreation use (Texas Commission on Environmental Quality, 2020).
-FMSs or FMPs that focus on reducing runoff and therefore reducing export of bacteria to waterbodies have the potential to improve the recreation use condition of segments currently assessed as "Non-Supporting".
+TCEQ assesses waterbodies in Texas every two years for five designated use categories including recreational use.
+The biennial recreational use assessment by TCEQ consists of evaluating waterbodies for E. coli (fresh water) or Enterococcus (tidal waters) from a standpoint of human health protection from recreational contact in the waterbodies.
+The 2020

+Texas Integrated Report classifies a significant number of segments in the Trinity Region as "Non-Supporting" for recreational use (TCEQ, 2020).
+FMSs or FMPs that focus on reducing runoff and therefore reducing export of bacteria to waterbodies have the potential to improve the recreational use condition of segments currently assessed as "Non-Supporting".